 I’m also surprised by how friendly my workplace is.
 It may not all be down to peoples’ ages, but I’m not sure I’d feel so comfortable in an ‘older’ team.
 I typically leave work at 11pm during the peak audit season…but I don’t mind.
 That’s partly because I enjoy the technical side of the job, but it’s also because I get on with everyone and I know someone will always support me with a client problem (without creating any office politics and without making a fuss).

+Perhaps I should have suspected all this during the interview process, which was thorough without being too formal or long.
+There were no assessment centres, so after the psychometric test I was thrown straight into a one-on-one interview with a partner.
 He asked technical accounting questions and situational questions for the first half-hour, with an emphasis on understanding how well I work in teams (for example: “When you were at university, what did you do when you encountered problems during group work?”).

 Surprisingly to me at the time, my Big Four job interview then became an informative and quite causal chat in which I asked the questions and the partner gave me frank answers about the pros and cons of the firm.
 What are the working hours like?
 “Not easy compared with many other grad jobs,” he replied.

 I also got to ask about overseas secondments, the route to partnership and other things that might normally be deemed too selfish and inappropriate for a student to ask a senior manager.
-So my advice is this: don’t go for a Big Four audit role because it’s an easier option than banking or because you have less chance of being laid off…go for it because you’ll probably enjoy the experience.
+So my advice is this: don’t go for a Big Four audit role because it’s an easier option than banking or because you have less chance of being laid off…go for it because you’ll probably enjoy the job.